restrepd-zz/CaImAnDR/README.md

 And some functions from GitHub/restrepd/drgMaster

-All the data will be deposited in GigaDB once the manuscript is accepted (doing the data transfer nowÉ).
+All the data will be deposited in GigaDB once the manuscript is accepted (doing the data transfer nowï¿½).

 ## Running the code to generate the figures in Ma et al. 2020

 The image files were processed with CaImAn by running drgCalmAn_script.m

-The output was then processed using drgCaImAn_batch_dropc.m that creates per trial analysis and saves an intermediary file with a suffix pre_per.mat used for the rest of the analysis.
+The output from experiments acquired with dropcspm_hf.m was then processed using drgCaImAn_batch_dropc.m that creates per trial analysis and saves an intermediary file with a suffix pre_per.mat used for the rest of the analysis. drgCaImAn_batch_dropc.m needs as input the INTAN .rhd files, the olfactometer .mat files and the CaImAn-processed .mat files.
+The location of these files is saved in a drgCaImAn_dropc_choices file such as drgCaImAn_dropc_choices_GRIN1_CA1.m.

 drgCalmAn_script.m Finds components (ROIs) using CaImAn code.
 It ouputs a file called file_name_CalmAn.mat.
 It is important to enter the CaImAn parameters using options = CNMFSetParms

 drgCaImAn_batch_dropc.m This code takes as input the output of drgCalmAn_script (file_name_CalmAn.mat), an output file from the INTAN RHD2000 board (.rhd) that has digital output sent by the olfactometer and lick recordings and a .mat file from the olfactometer with metadata on each trial.
 The code generates and intermediary file called file_name_CalmAn_batch_pre_per.mat.

+readdropcspm_hf.m computes percent correct behavior as a function of trial number using a window of 20 trials.
+It takes as input several olfactometer output files (please name files 1-textID_spm.mat, 2-textID_spm.mat, etc).

 Most of the code is not well commented (sorry), but we provide a well-documented file (drgCaImAnLDAtimecourse.m)that has been used outside our group (yes!) by David Protter and Zoe Donaldson to implement our LDA algorithm.